Development Department Staff:

 - Justin Riley Olszweski, Zoning Administrator

 Harrison Township’s Development Department is responsible for many activities within the township.
 We oversee Community Development, Zoning, Property Maintenance, Code Enforcement, Neighborhood Support, Street Lighting, Well Field Protection, Geographic Information Systems, Board of Zoning Appeals, Zoning Commission, Community Improvement Corporation and other various activities.

 Harrison Township is dedicated to the retention and expansion of our commercial, industrial and service businesses.
 We are also dedicated to attracting new businesses.
 Harrison Township has staff specifically dedicated to assisting current and perspective business to achieve success in Harrison Township.
 We will evaluate your needs and look at all possible assistance to help you accomplish your goals.
 Please visit our economic development page for more information.

 Harrison Township has historically been a very proactive partner with our many various civic and neighborhood organizations.
 Township staff is always looking for new and productive partnerships within the township community to continue our mission of providing excellent local services to our township residents and property owners.
-Please visit our community developement page for more information or feel free to email Cathi Spaugy.
+Please visit our community development page for more information.

 The zoning code regulates land use in Harrison Township.
 It helps to protect our property values and quality of life by ensuring that new developments and other improvements are compatible with the surrounding community and neighborhood.
 Many home and property improvements, such as building an addition, installing a pool, adding a deck or building a shed, require a zoning certificate.
 Please note that while some improvements do not require a zoning certificate, they do require a building permit, which can be obtained from Montgomery County Building Regulations.